roxannecvl/fde_homomorphic/README.md

 # Fair Data Exchange via Homomorphic Encryption

 This project contains the code to run two different fair data exchange protocols.
 They use one instance of client, server, and smart contract each.
 Protocol I uses homomorphic encryption while Protocol II uses hybrid homomorphic encryption.
+The report for this work can be found in this repository at `./report.pdf`

 ## Prerequisites
 Rust and Cargo are needed to run this project.